 - 1. Install Nextflow (23.10 or later). - 2.
 Download the latest ScaleRna workflow to your machine. - 3.
-Determine your system's optimal method to install dependencies. - 4.
-Launch the ScaleBio down sampled pipeline test run. - 5.
-Download one of the ScaleBio pre-built genomes or generate a new custom genome reference - 6.
+Select a profile to install dependencies. - 4.
+Launch the ScaleBio downsampled pipeline test run. - 5.
+Download one of the ScaleBio pre-built genomes or generate a new custom genome reference. - 6.
 Create a sample barcode table (samples.csv) for ScaleBio sample demultiplexing. - 7.
-Specify all analysis parameters in the runParams.yml. - 7.1.
-To specify the fastq or bcl runFolder directory: - 7.1.1. fastqDir: path/to/fastqDir - 7.1.2. runFolder: path/to/bcl/runFolder - 7.2.
-To specify the library structure (v1.0 or v1.1) - 7.2.1. libStructure : libV1.1json - 8.
+Specify all analysis parameters in the runParams.yml. - 7.1. fastqDir / runFolder and genome 7.2. - 7.2.1. runFolder: path/to/bcl/runFolder - 8.
 Setup your final nextflow command and launch the workflow!